Diophantine problems in solvable groups: Preliminaries

 \paragraph{Diophantine problems and reductions.} Let $\mathcal{A}$ be a multi-sorted structure.
 An \emph{equation in $\mc{A}$} is an expression of the form $r(\tau_1, \dots, \tau_k)$, where $r$ is a signature relation of $\mc{A}$ (typically the equality relation), and each $\tau_i$ is a term in $\mc{A}$ where some of its variables may have been substituted by elements of $\mc{A}$.
 Such elements are called the \emph{coefficients} (or the \emph{constants}) of the equation.
 These may not be signature constants.
 A system of equations is a finite conjunction of equations.
 A \emph{solution} to a system of equations $\wedge_i \Sigma_i(x_1, \dots, x_n)$ on variables $x_1, \dots, x_n$ is a tuple $(a_1, \dots, a_n)\in A_{x_1}\times \dots \times A_{x_{n}}$ such that each $\Sigma_i(a_1, \dots, a_n)$ is true in $\mc{A}$.

-The \emph{Diophantine problem} in $\mc{A}$, denoted $\mc{D}(\mc{A})$, refers to the algorithmic problem of determining if each given system of equations in $\mc{A}$ (with coefficients in a fixed computable set) has a solution.
-Sometimes this is also called \emph{Hilbert's tenth problem} in $\mc{A}$.
-An algorithm $L$ is a \emph{solution} to $\mc{D}(\mc{A})$ if, given a system of equations $S$ in $\mc{A}$, determines whether $S$ has a solution or not.
-If such an algorithm exists, then $\mc{D}(\mc{A})$ is called \emph{decidable}, and, if it does not, \emph{undecidable}.
-In this paper all structures are finitely generated (thus computable) and the set of allowed coefficients is always taken to be the whole structure.
+The \emph{Diophantine problem} in $\mc{A}$, denoted $\mc{D}(\mc{A})$, refers to the algorithmic problem of determining if a given system of equations in $\mc{A}$ (with coefficients in $\mc{A}$) has a solution in $\mc{A}$.
+Sometimes this is also called \emph{Hilbert's tenth problem} or a \emph{generalized Hilbert's tenth problem} in $\mc{A}$.
+An algorithm $L$ is a \emph{decision algorithm} for $\mc{D}(\mc{A})$ if, given a system of equations $S$ in $\mc{A}$, $L$ determines whether or not $S$ has a solution in $\mc{A}$.
+If such an algorithm exists, then $\mc{D}(\mc{A})$ is called \emph{decidable}, otherwise, it is \emph{undecidable}.
+In this paper all structures are finitely generated, the coefficients of equations are given as terms (in the language of $\mc{A}$) in the fixed set of generators.